-Amounts of actuarial loss and prior service (cost) credit are components of net periodic benefit cost (credit).
+(2) Amounts of actuarial loss and prior service (cost) credit are components of net periodic benefit cost (credit).
 See Note 9: Pension and Other Post-Employment Benefit Plans.

-Amounts include settlement charges totaling \$253 million and \$455 million related to our pension plans for the years ended December 31, 2020 and December 31, 2019, respectively.
-These variances are not accurate and the provided plane plane for the years respectively.
+(3) Amounts include settlement charges totaling \$205 million and \$253 million related to our pension plans for the year ended December 31, 2022 and December 31, 2020, respectively.
 There were no settlement charges related to our pension plans for the year ended December 31, 2021.
 See Note 9: Pension and Other Post-Employment Benefit Plans for further detail.